 History in Residence premieres on Newstalk 106-108fm on Sunday Jan 12th at 7am, with a repeat broadcast on Saturday Jan 18th at 9pm.

 In 2016 thousands of people took to the streets across the country to take part in events commemorating the Easter Rising.
 In Dublin alone there were over 100 different community events.
-This was when Dublin City Council realised that there was an appetite for history in the city, and the need for community-based history resource.
+This was when Dublin City Council identified the real appetite for history in the city, and the need for community-based history resource.
 This was how the historians in residence program was born.

 The following year in 2017, the council hired 6 historians in residence (the first of their kind in the city) with the mandate to take history down from the ‘ivory tower’ of academia, and back into our communities.
 To deepen and empower public connection to the past, promoting a sense of historical identity and pride - and to show that history can be just as much about the present, as it is the past.